cilacal/Data-sciencist-application/readme.txt

-This is a readme file to test the github!
+This repository needs some cleaning and updating!
+It will be done in a few weeks.